skunnavakkam/skunnavakkam.github.io/content/blog/compute-verification/index.md

 We might be able to have board changes for Feynman chips and software changes for _most_ Rubin chips [^1]!

-I think these changes are quite promising.
+These changes are quite promising.
 One proposal of a board-level change is an additional MCU / the existing hardware that hashes the weights that are sent to the die, and keeping a dictionary of hashes.
 If there are a huge number of different weights that are sent to the die, this implies weight updates.
 If there are only a few thousand different sets of weights, this implies no weight updates ([Shavit 2023](https://arxiv.org/pdf/2303.11341)).
-I realize this isn't a perfect solution, but it's something.
+Although this is imperfect, it shows that we may be able to find board / firmware level modifications that allow for compute verification

-More importantly, if we want compute verification to happen, it needs to happen real soon.
+For compute verification to happen on short timelines, it cannot be done at the die level.
-The window to modify the Firmware for Rubin chips is closing, and the same is likely true for board level changes on Feynman chips.
+Instead, board or firmware level changes are more tractable on short timelines.
+More importantly, such changes need to happen now if compute verification is to happen for Rubin chips, since the chips are shipping soon.

-[^1]: You may not be able to roll this change out for the earliest chips, but tapeouts happen over the course of years, and you can always push the change later.
+[^1]: You may not be able to roll this change out for the earliest chips, but tapeouts happen over the course of years, and you can always push the change at a later portion in the production cycle.
+It still reduces the number of chips that are un-verified.